Conde McGinley: Common Sense

 McGinley moved to New Jersey in 1929, opening a chain of restaurants along the shore.
 During World War II, he worked as an inspector in a defense plant.
-In 1946, he began editing a weekly paper in Newark, New Jersey called variously Think, The Think and Think Weekly.
+In 1946, he began editing a weekly paper in Newark, New Jersey, called variously Think, The Think and Think Weekly.
 By June 1947, it was issued as Common Sense.
 In November 1947, the headquarters were transferred to Union Township, Union County, New Jersey.
 The paper became semi-monthly in 1948.

 Although the first issues were anti-Communist, it later developed into a mostly anti-Semitic broadsheet, produced by himself, with his son and daughter-in-law.
 Around 1948, he sued America magazine and others (including Walter Winchell) for libel, and the case dragged on for about seven years.

 In one issue of 1948, a major part of the paper was taken up by support for Robert Best, who had been convicted of treason (broadcasting Nazi propaganda from Germany during World War II).
 In the July and August 1949 issues, W. Henry MacFarland Jr.'s name appears as associate editor.
 "At the time Conde was planning to combine forces with MacFarland's Nationalist Action League, as well as with the Loyal American Group, headed by William J. O'Brien."
 O'Brien later joined the paper's staff.

 The paper carried articles by Eustace Mullins starting September 1951.
 In 1953, he became a writer on staff.
 In addition, articles were written by Frederick C. F. Weiss, Kurt Mertig (founder of the National Renaissance Party), Elizabeth Dilling, Lyrl Clark Van Hyning, Gen. George Van Horn Moseley, Col. Eugene N. Sanctuary and Charles B. Hudson.
-Circulation, at its height, averaged 50,000 copies.
+In April 1942, Charles B. Hudson was sentenced to 90 days in jail for contempt of court for refusing to answer questions from a special grand jury investigating Nazi propaganda and agents in the United States.
+He was released from jail after serving five days, after agreeing to cooperate.

 The paper's contributor, Col. Eugene Sanctuary, had, among other things, written a pamphlet, Is the New Deal Communist?, in which he made a 35-point comparison of The New Deal to Karl Marx's 1848 program.
 He also wrote an editor's note in I. B. Pranaitis' The Talmud Unmasked: The Secret Rabbinical Teachings Concerning Christians (1939).

 Involvement with the House Un-American Activities Committee

 At the confirmation hearings for Anna Rosenberg, McGinley and others associated with him were prominently figured, including Benjamin H. Freedman, who had partially financed Common Sense.
-The fallout of this dispute brought him into the sights of House Un-American Activities Committee, which issued a 1954 report condemning his propaganda.:
+The fallout of this dispute brought him into the sights of House Un-American Activities Committee, which issued a 1954 report condemning his propaganda:

 In response, "Conde McGinley of Common Sense urged the committee to hold a public hearing and 'if we cannot prove our statements we'll be very willing to cease publication'."